MSecure/contact-tracing-us/COVID Alert CO/README.md

 No suspicious servers or suspicious location of servers find here.

 ### URL
 Lots of http URLs found in the app.
 Most of them are android/google sites or other open source websites.
 This might leak some info when requesting, but it won't cause any later leaking in a normal setting, because the servers forces HTTPS on server's end after manually testing.
+For a full list of the HTTP URLs, please check the URL section `CO_MobSF_report.pdf`.

 However, since the app allows the use of HTTP, it is vulnerable to Man-In-The-Middle attack.
 The attacker can talk to the app using HTTP but using HTTPS with the server.
 There might be potential info leaks made here.